SciML/SciMLDocs/docs/src/showcase/ode_types.md

 ### Warning about Linear Uncertainty Propagation

-Measurements.jl uses linear uncertainty propagation which has an error associated with it.
+Measurements.jl uses linear uncertainty propagation, which has an error associated with it.
 [MonteCarloMeasurements.jl has a page which showcases where this method can lead to incorrect uncertainty measurements](https://baggepinnen.github.io/MonteCarloMeasurements.jl/stable/comparison/).
 Thus for more nonlinear use cases, it's suggested that one uses one of the more powerful UQ methods, such as: